eli-rosee/paper_web_game/README.md

 Step 2: &ensp;Change the `host` in `server.js` to your local network IP and send them the link

 * **Note:** This is untested as I do not fullfill the initial requirement for setup.
 This should work according to my Networks class though ¯\\_(ツ)_/¯
-* **Extra Note** Was going to add interactions with paper shredders but wayyy too much work
+* **Extra Note:** Was going to add interactions with paper shredders but wayyy too much work
+* **Extra Extra Note:** I HATE TYPESCRIPT
+* **Extra Extra Note Note:** If you are a potential employer, disregard this note.
+I will do anything if you pay me.
+Seriously.
+I'll learn TypeScript.